Proven-Paradox/shaper-system/Modules/Summoning.md

 When struck by a melee range attack, your Defender Configuration ally deals X damage to the attacker, where X equals half the MP used to initially summon it.

 ### Spellcaster Options
-These options are available only to [Mental Attack Configuration](#summon-configuration-spellcaster) summons.
+These options are available only to [Spellcaster Configuration](#summon-configuration-spellcaster) summons.

 #### Summoned Flight
 Your summoned ally has Flight.